 Peggy Dufresne had won a stunt-pilot state-championship in Maine, owned a horse and worked at the Berkshire Country Inn, where I was the entertainment for the winter.
 In the spring she took me flying (loop-de-loops, stalls and spins included).
 We flew up to visit John Cassel in Vermont, but got lost between the mountains.
 The plane had no radar or GPS (of course) and you can’t just pull over on the side of the road to look at a map when you’re flying.
 Luckily we found the airstrip right before the clouds rolled in.

 Later Peggy came to stay with me in Sweden and Denmark (seen here working on our street’s semiannual community-cleanup).

 She was Canadian-Indian and free to the bone.

-We lived on a remote farm in Sweden a few years, did gigs in Germany and had a record-deal with BASF-records.
+We lived and rehearsed on a remote farm in Sweden a few years, did gigs in Germany and had a record-deal with BASF-records.
 We had a manager, Gunther Erfuhrt, and a rodie, Steward, but it was all low-budget.
-We drove beat up cars and trucks and when in Hamburg we’d break into condemned apartment houses to sleep.
+We drove beat up cars and trucks and when playing in Hamburg we’d break into condemned apartment houses to sleep.
 I couldn’t afford a Rhodes kepboard, so I bought a small upright piano and installed 15 guitar pick-ups under the strings to make it electric.

 It was great times and I miss having roadies.
 Steward said he was not from England, but from Wales which I thought was part of England.